 Standard sizing for handrails typically includes a height of around 34 to 38 inches, while balustrades are often designed to meet specific building codes and safety standards.

-Different styles and materials, such as wood, metal, and glass, offer a wide range of design options for handrails and balustrades, allowing for customization to suit various architectural styles and personal preferences.
+Indoor wood handrails for stairs come in different styles and materials, such as wood, metal, and glass.
+There are also a wide range of design options for handrails and balustrades, allowing for customization to suit various architectural styles and personal preferences.

 Newel Posts and Balusters